Monthly Wrap: August 2021

 Adviser Use Only

 Colonial First State Investments Limited ABN 98 002 348 352, AFSL 232468 (CFSIL) is the issuer of super, pension and investment products.
-This document is based on the understanding of current regulatory requirements and laws as at September 2021.
+This document is based on the understanding of current regulatory requirements and laws as at October 2021.
 While all care has been taken in the preparation of this document (using sources believed to be reliable and accurate), to the maximum extent permitted by law, no person including accepts responsibility for any loss suffered by any person arising from reliance on this information.
 This document provides information for the adviser only and is not to be handed on to any investor.
 It does not take into account any person’s individual objectives, financial situation or needs.
 You should read the relevant Product Disclosure Statement (PDS) and Financial Services Guide (FSG) before making any recommendations to a client.
 Clients should read the PDS and FSG before making an investment decision and consider talking to a financial adviser.
 The PDS and FSG can be obtained from www.cfs.com.au or by calling us on 13 18 36.
 Past performance is no indication of future performance.
-Stocks mentioned are for illustrative purposes only and are not recommendations to you to buy sell or hold these stocks.